The caged songbird network

-This network was hosted at klue.com.au (formerly bubble.nu) from December 2011 to July 2013; ever since, it has been stationed at three-words.net.
+This network was hosted at klue.com.au (formerly bubble.nu) from December 2011 to July 2013 and at three-words.net from July 2013 to October 2019; ever since, it has been stationed at teacake.org.

 Oubliette derives from the French oublier – "to forget" – and means Forgotten Place, which makes it a direct link to Lethe, the name I've been going by since around 2008 (Greek for forgetfulness, oblivion or concealment; also one of the five rivers of the underworld in myth).

 The domain name was chosen partly due to this thematic connection.
 Fading into oblivion as well as losing my memories are perhaps my greatest fears: disappearing without trace, leaving no proof of things to have ever existed.
 I wish for my love and my thoughts to mean something; I wish for my present feelings to endure time, for my future self to be able to look back and see the person it once was.
 To me, writing is the most precise way to capture all of the things I wish to convey, so I give them shape by recording them with words.
 Calling oblivion by its name means working against it – it means not allowing memories to die.